NB x GMCL x ECB- Banner-01 1200.png

 10.6.2.2.5.

-the whole team should be made up of players who do not play on a Saturday or at least mainly those players plus some who only occasionally fill in on a Saturday and don’t have a big part in Saturday games and require more experience.
+The whole team should be made up of players who do not play on a Saturday or at least mainly those players plus some who only occasionally fill in on a Saturday and don’t have a big part in Saturday games and require more experience.

 10.6.2.2.6.

-Clubs should not be registering older players to play in the development division(s) , these divisions should always be for players already within the club junior structure.
+Clubs should not be registering new older players to play in the development division(s) , these divisions should always be for players already within the club junior structure.

 10.6.3.